 Powdery mildew is a humidity related fungal disease caused by a range of fungi species.
 It is an extremely common mold, found around the world.
-It mainly affects solanaceous crops, such as tomatoes and peppers, as well as cucurbits, including cucumbers and melons.
-Powdery mildew is also a common problem in cannabis cultivation.
+This mold affects solanaceous crops, such as tomatoes and peppers, as well as cucurbits, including cucumbers and melons.
+It is also a common problem in cannabis cultivation.

 Powdery Mildew’s Effects and Symptoms

 Powdery mildew slows plant development, and in severe cases may cause plants to die.
 This disease gets its name from the powdery spores that appear on infected leaf surfaces.
-Symptoms usually begin from older, lower leaves and is characterized by a loss of color.
+Symptoms usually begin from older, lower leaves and includes a loss of color.

 Additional symptoms include yellow or bright green spots, or white-gray powdery coating on the upper side of the leaf.
-Powder-like material may also be found on the underside of the leaves, stems and petioles.
+You may also find powder-like material on the underside of the leaves, stems and petioles.
 In cucurbits and cannabis, small dark brown spherical structures may also develop on the leaves, usually in later stages of the growing season.
 These structures are created to protect the spores and may become a source of infection in following seasons.

 Preventing & Controlling Powdery Mildew